Hyatt points review: Big value and easy redemptions for beginners and experts alike

 If you’re thinking about whether Hyatt points are worth earning, there are many valuable features of the program.
 First, it’s easy to earn Hyatt points.
 You can collect points directly with a hotel credit card, the World of Hyatt Credit Card.
 You can also earn Ultimate Rewards points with certain Chase credit cards and then transfer those points at a 1:1 ratio to Hyatt

 Hyatt points are some of the most valuable hotel points you can earn.
 You can score some pretty amazing deals at Hyatt’s basic and high-end hotels.
 For example, you can book a stay at the Park Hyatt Sydney for just 30,000 points, where rooms can go for as much as $1,000+ per night.
 And speaking of high-quality hotels, you’ll find thousands of reviews online that rave about the quality of both the service and of the rooms, even in their more basic Category 1 hotels.
 And there are over 300 partner SLH locations where you can earn and use Hyatt points, which include many areas that previously didn’t have any Hyatt hotels.

 How to earn Hyatt points

 Earn points directly with the World of Hyatt Credit Card

-Right now when you apply for The World of Hyatt Credit Card, you can earn a welcome bonus of up to 50,000 bonus points.
-You’ll earn 25,000 bonus points after you spend $3,000 on purchases in the first three months from account opening; Plus, up to 30,000 more Bonus Points by earning 2 Bonus Points total per $1 spend on purchases that normally earn 1 Bonus Point, on up to $15,000 in the first six months of account opening.
+Right now when you apply for the World of Hyatt Credit Card, you can earn a welcome bonus of up to 60,000 bonus points.
+You’ll earn 30,000 Bonus Points after spending $3,000 on purchases within the first three months from account opening; Plus, up to 30,000 more Bonus Points by earning 2 Bonus Points total per $1 spend on purchases that normally earn 1 Bonus Point, on up to $15,000 in the first six months of account opening

 Earn points indirectly with Chase Ultimate Rewards

 If you’ve got a Chase card with an annual fee that earns Ultimate Rewards points (like the Ink Business Preferred℠ Credit Card), you can transfer them to Hyatt at a 1:1 ratio.
 And if you’ve got certain credit cards with no annual fee that earn Ultimate Rewards points, you can pool those points to an Ultimate Rewards card that has an annual fee and then transfer them to Hyatt.